-- 1. Written notice of charges, including time and place of the alleged violation. - 2.
-Resolution of charges in accordance with judicial system policies as outlined. - 3.
-At least seventy-two (72) hours' notice of the time and place of an SJB hearing. - 4.
+- Written notice of charges, including time and place of the alleged violation at least seventy-two (72) hours' prior to an SJB hearing. - 2.
+Advice from the Office of the Dean of Students in preparing for a hearing. - 3.
+Resolution of charges in accordance with judicial system policies as outlined. - 4.
 Review of the reports that serve as the basis for the charge(s). - 5.
-Assistance from an advisor. - 6.
-Written notice of the results of hearings and appeals. - 7.
-File an appeal of the SJB's ruling. - 8.
-Confidentiality regarding the outcome of their hearing (except for the reporting party's right to be informed of the SJB's decision) and any subsequent appeal.
+Participation in the hearing, if the case is not resolved via judicial conference. - 6.
+Assistance from a process advisor (if requested). - 7.
+Written notice of the hearing decision. - 8.
+File an appeal. - 9.
+Written notice regarding outcome of appeal. - 10.Confidentiality regarding the outcome of the hearing (except for the complainant's right to be informed of the hearing decision) and any subsequent appeal. - In cases involving sexual misconduct/Title IX charges both students have the option to file an appeal.
+In all other cases, only the respondent has the option to file an appeal.